 BASRaT is the UK regulator and professional association for Sport Rehabilitators and an advocate of improving health through Physical Activity.

-BASRaT champions and regulates Sport Rehabilitators, our register of Sport Rehabilitators is accredited by the Professional Standards Authority, the UK`s top medical regulator.
+BASRaT champions and regulates Sport Rehabilitators, our register of Sport Rehabilitators is accredited by the Professional Standards Authority in Health and Social Care; the UK's top medical and healthcare oversight body.

 Guiding Sport Rehabilitators on all aspects of their role and responsibilities, BASRaT ensures professional competency and continued professional development.
 Sport Rehabilitators on our register adhere to a strict code of ethics, conduct and professional practice.
 BASRaT works hard to promote the benefits of Sport Rehabilitation and to promote awareness of the profession.